You are here

 VPAC15H3 - Cultural Policy

-A survey of the principles, structures and patterns of cultural policy and arts funding, both nationally and internationally.
-The course will explore a wide range of cultural policy issues, addressing both the subsidized arts and cultural industries sectors, and exploring the strengths and weaknesses of particular policy approaches.
+A survey of the principles, structures, and patterns of cultural policy and how these impact arts and media funding structures, both nationally and internationally.
+The course will explore a wide range of cultural policy issues, processes, and theoretical commitments underpinning the subsidized arts, commercial and public media industries, and hybrid cultural enterprises critically exploring the role of advocacy and the strengths and weaknesses of particular policy approaches.

 VPAC17H3 - Marketing in the Arts and Media